-Alison and Mark established Oxfordshire Arts in a small studio at the bottom of their garden and expanded in 2017 to fill a new, purpose-built studio at their home near East Hendred.
+Alison and Mark established Oxfordshire Arts in 2014 in a small studio at the bottom of their garden in Abingdon.
+They expanded in 2017 to fill a new, purpose-built studio at their new home near East Hendred.
 This has facilities for making, glazing and firing many forms of ceramics.
-Courses and workshops are run throughout the year and details about what’s on offer can be found here.
+Ceramics courses and workshops are run throughout the year and details about what’s on offer can be found here.
 Regular monthly classes are also run for Glass Fusing – details can be found here.

 Alison Jones (Lead Tutor) studied at Camberwell College of Applied Arts, London for a B.A.
 Hons.
 Degree in Ceramics.
 Since graduating in 1995 she has taught pottery and figurative sculpture courses at Sunningwell School of Art, founded and teaches at Oxfordshire Arts and is a ceramics tutor at a variety of schools and community centres in the South Oxfordshire area.
 Alison is a member of the Oxfordshire Craft Guild, and is an Associate Member of the Craft Potters Association.
 A selection of her work can be seen in this online gallery.
-Her work is currently exhibited in Burford at Cotswold Glass and Crafts, at Witney’s SOTA Gallery and at Gallery @ 500ft in Lynton, Devon and at Quay Art in Padstow.
+Her work is currently exhibited in Burford at Cotswold Glass and Crafts, at Witney’s SOTA Gallery, at Gallery @ 500ft in Lynton, Devon and at Quay Art in Padstow.
 Alison teaches weekly pottery classes and one day Raku workshops.